 Lesson Plan - Get It!

-Watch these Crash Course Kids videos to learn more about constellations!
+Then, watch these videos to learn more about constellations!

-Continue on to the Got It? section to turn your ceiling into the night sky!
+Continue to the Got It? section to turn your ceiling into the night sky!